BeamMW/docs-gitbook/mining/solo-mining-beam.md

 ### Launch mining software

-Your mining rig can use your node's IP address and stratum port to begin solo mining Beam!&#x20;
+Your mining rig can use your node's IP address and stratum port to begin solo mining Beam!

 Using [lolMiner](https://github.com/Lolliedieb/lolMiner-releases) as an example, the command output is similar to the following: